Allotment (gardening): France

 Family gardens, or allotments, which appeared at the end of the 19th century, are plots of land made available to inhabitants by municipalities.
 These plots, most often allocated to vegetable gardening, were initially intended to improve the living conditions of the workers by providing them with social balance and food self-sufficiency.

-Today, they are enjoying renewed interest by helping to create “green oases” near cities which are useful in the face of the threat of global warming1.
-They also respond to current concerns to produce vegetables locally by low-income categories of the population and participate in creating "social ties" in urbanized areas.
+Today, they are enjoying renewed interest by helping to create “green oases” near cities, which are useful in the face of the threat of global warming.
+They also respond to current concerns to produce vegetables locally by low-income categories of the population and participate in creating "social ties" in urbanised areas.

 Created in February 2007, the National Council of Collective and Family Gardens (CNJCF) aims to encourage and promote their development, the protection of plant heritage and biodiversity, gardening that respects the environment and defends its positions with public authorities and other institutions.
 The CNJCF today federates nearly 135,000 members, making up the three founding associations: the National Horticultural Society of France (SNHF), the National Federation of Family and Collective Gardens (FNJFC)15 and the Garden of the Railwayman (Jardinot).

 Germany

-The history of the allotment gardens in Germany is closely connected with the period of industrialization and urbanization in Europe during the 19th century when a large number of people migrated from the rural areas to the cities to find employment and a better life.
+The history of the allotment gardens in Germany is closely connected with the period of industrialisation and urbanisation in Europe during the 19th century, when a large number of people migrated from the rural areas to the cities to find employment and a better life.
 Very often, these families were living under extremely poor conditions, suffering from inappropriate housing, malnutrition and other forms of social neglect.
 To improve their overall situation and to allow them to grow their own food, the city administrations, the churches or their employers provided open spaces for garden purposes.
 These were initially called the "gardens of the poor".